SSWConsulting/SSW.Rules.Content/rules/complete-testing-is-impossible/rule.md

 ![Figure: Aim for "good enough" testing over complete testing](good-enough.jpg)

 Watch the <a href="https://vimeo.com/451827063">BBST&reg; Foundations Lecture 5 - The Impossibility of Complete Testing</a> by Dr Cem Kaner on <a href="https://vimeo.com">Vimeo</a>.</p>

-Read [The Impossibility of Complete Testing](https://bbst.courses/wp-content/uploads/2022/08/Kaner_impossibility.pdf) by Dr Cem Kaner
+Read [The Impossibility of Complete Testing](https://bbst.courses/wp-content/uploads/2022/08/Kaner_impossibility.pdf) by Dr Cem Kaner.